awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 + **MetricGroup**: **VoiceCalls**

 **ConcurrentCallsPercentage**
 The percentage of the concurrent active voice calls service quota used in the instance\.
-This is calculated by `ConcurrentCalls/ConfiguredConcurrentCallsLimit`\.
+This is calculated by:
++ ConcurrentCalls / ConfiguredConcurrentCallsLimit
 Unit: Percent \(output displays as a decimal\)
 Dimensions:
 + **InstanceId**: The ID of your instance
 + **MetricGroup**: **VoiceCalls**

+**ConcurrentTasks**
+The number of concurrent active tasks in the instance at the time the data is displayed in the dashboard\.
+The value displayed for this metric is the number of concurrent active tasks at the time the dashboard is displayed, and not a sum for the entire interval of the refresh interval set\.
+All active tasks are included, not only active tasks that are connected to agents\.
+While all statistics are available in CloudWatch for concurrent tasks you might be most interested in looking at the Maximum/Average statistic\.
+The Sum statistic isn't as useful here\.
+Unit: Count
+Dimensions:
++ **InstanceId**: The ID of your instance
++ **MetricGroup**: **Tasks**

+**ConcurrentTasksPercentage**
+The percentage of the concurrent active tasks service quota used in the instance\.
+This is calculated by:
++ ConcurrentTasks / ConfiguredConcurrentTasksLimit
+Where ConfiguredConcurrentTasksLimit is the [Concurrent tasks per instance](amazon-connect-service-limits.md) configured for your instance\.
+Unit: Percent \(output displays as a decimal\)
+Dimensions:
++ **InstanceId**: The ID of your instance
++ **MetricGroup**: **Tasks**

 **ContactFlowErrors**
-The number of times the error branch for a contact flow was executed\.
+The number of times the error branch for a contact flow was run\.
 Unit: Count
 Dimensions:
 + **InstanceId**: The ID of your instance